Lauren Pasqua, PsyD

 Focus: I am passionate about working with children and families, especially our community’s youngest members.
 Infants, toddlers, and preschoolers are my heart and where I have focused much of my career.
-I also have interest and specialty training in diagnosing Autism/Asperger’s, supporting children on the autism spectrum, and helping kids with feeding problems.
-Women’s issues, relationship struggles, family stress and conflict, and anxiety reduction.
+I also have interest and specialty training in diagnosing autism, using clinical hypnosis therapeutically, and addressing developmental challenges (e. g, feeding, sleep, toileting).
+I enjoy helping with women’s issues, parenting, relationship struggles, family stress and conflict, and anxiety reduction.
 A growing area of my practice involves birth and parenting preparation for the expecting parents, postpartum depression/anxiety, and infant-parent bonding.

 Approach: During my career I have seen firsthand the power of relationships in both healing and harming.
 My approach focuses on strengthening communication and feelings of safety and security within families.
 I believe that families are doing the best they can with what they have, and have many strengths that can be built upon.
 My role as a therapist is a partner.
 I see myself as working with clients to make goals and a plan to reach them.
 I try to help families see what is going well and where they would like to see change or growth in themselves or their child.
-I help parents learn new ways to manage difficult behaviors and support development, with my ultimate goal being to help parents better understand and relate to their child and each other.
+I help parents learn new ways to manage difficult behaviors and support development.
 I provide a safe place to explore emotions and struggles without judgment.
 I find that supporting people in connecting to others empowers them to positive changes and stronger relationships.
 I utilize a variety of theories and techniques including attachment, family systems, cognitive-behavioral, developmental, and play therapy.
 I am a solutions oriented therapist and send people home with concrete strategies to put in place from day one.

 Personal: Being both a New Orleans native and from an Italian-Creole family, food is a major interest.
 I love to cook and am frequently inspired to throw together some ingredients and hope that my concoction is a success!
 There is nothing I like more than preparing a meal for my loved ones and sharing stories around the table, over a nice glass of wine.
 My relationships with family and friends are hugely important to me and I see them whenever I have a chance.
-During my training, I was lucky to live in Southern California, but I’m thrilled to finally be back home in the South.
+During my training, I was lucky to live in Southern California, but I’m thrilled to be back home in the South.
 I love warm summer days relaxing by the pool, grilling out on the patio, and hanging at the lake.
-Right now, I’m enjoying decorating my new home and planning my marriage to my love.
-I’m an avid reader, lover of the arts, and curious traveler.
+Right now, I'm loving the joy and challenges of motherhood and marriage.
+Raising a small child while balancing a career takes work, but both roles are so fulfilling.